envoyproxy/gateway/docs/design/system-design.md

 Static configuration is used to configure Envoy Gateway at startup, i.e. change the GatewayClass controllerName, configure a Provider, etc. Currently, Envoy Gateway only supports configuration through a configuration file.
-If the configuration file is not provided, Envoy Gateway will start up with default configuration parameters.
+If the configuration file is not provided, Envoy Gateway starts-up with default configuration parameters.

 ### Dynamic Configuration